audibleblink/nx/readme.md

 Plugins are simple shell scripts with these features:
 - Lines starting with `#` are ignored (comments)
 - Empty lines are ignored
-- All other lines are executed as tmux commands in the reverse shell
+- All other lines are executed as tmux `send-keys` commands in the reverse shell

 ### Example Plugin